l-liava-l/Collection.wiki.eng/Cluster's API.md

 ##  Option activity

-If any of cluster options is active then it using by default always Если какой либо из кластерных параметров назначен активным, то он используется по умолчанию всегда.
+If any of cluster options is active then it always uses by default.

-### keyword active
+### Keyword "active"
-For universal access to active option in the cluster methodes you can to use special keyword `active`.
+For universal access to active option in cluster's methodes you can use special keyword `active`.
-Для универсального доступа к активному параметру в кластерных методах можно использовать специальное ключевое слово `active`.

 ## total API
 ### new_